Encoding

 end-of-queue

-Set the ISO-2022-JP decoder state to lead byte and return error.
+Set the ISO-2022-JP decoder state to leading byte and return error.

 Otherwise

-Set ISO-2022-JP decoder state to lead byte and return error.
+Set ISO-2022-JP decoder state to leading byte and return error.

 Escape start